dirtsimple/postmark/README.md

 So why not **combine** the two?

 Postmark is a [wp-cli](https://wp-cli.org/) command that takes a markdown file (or entire tree of them) and creates or updates posts and pages in Wordpress.
+Some key features include:

+* No webserver configuration changes required: files can be synced from any directory on the server, and don't need to be writable or even readable by the web server.
+(They do need to be readable by the user running the wp-cli command, though!)
-Files are synced using a GUID to identify the post or page, so the same files can be used on multiple wordpress sites (e.g. dev/staging/prod, or common branding pages).
-Arbitrary post types are allowed, files can contain YAML front matter to set all standard Wordpress page/post properties, and actions and filters are provided to support syncing of custom fields or other extended metadata.
+* Files are synced using a GUID to identify the post or page in the DB, so the same files can be applied to multiple wordpress sites (e.g. dev/staging/prod, or common pages across a brand's sites), and moving or renaming a file changes its parent or slug in WP, instead of creating a new page or post.
+* Files can contain YAML front matter to set all standard Wordpress page/post properties
+* Custom post types are allowed, and plugins can use actions and filters to support custom fields or other WP data during sync
+* Markdown is converted using [league/commonmark](league/commonmark), and you can add any compatible extensions using plugin hooks.
+Shortcodes can be used, too.
+(Though you may need to backslash-escape some opening brackets to keep them from being interpreted as markdown footnote links.)
+* Parent posts or pages are supported (nearest `index.md` above the file becomes its parent)
+* Slugs default to the filename (or directory name for `index.md`), unless otherwise given
+* Post/page titles default to the first line of the markdown body, if it's a heading
+* Posts or pages are only updated if the size, timestamp, name, or location of an input file are changed (unless you use `--force`)

-Postmark is somewhat similar to [imposer](https://github.com/dirtsimple/imposer), in that synchronization is one-way from the filesystem to the database, but does not overwrite any database contents that aren't specified in the file(s).
-So any part of a post or page that's not in the markdown or YAML (such as comments) are unaffected by sync.
+Postmark is similar in philosophy to [imposer](https://github.com/dirtsimple/imposer), in that synchronization is always one-way (from the filesystem to the database) but does not overwrite any database contents that aren't specified by the input file(s).
+So any part of a post or page that's not in the markdown or YAML (such as comments) are unaffected by syncing.

 ### Contents